 Windows, external doors and joinery

 Repair category 1

-Notes Windows units/ access doors have been replaced in the past.
+Notes Windows units have been replaced in the past.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.

 External decorations

 Repair category 1

-Notes No significant defects evident.
+Notes The renewal of paintwork should be anticipated.

 Conservatories/porches

 Repair category -

-Notes Not Applicable.
+Notes Not applicable.